MikeMundy/Webpack4Demo/README.md

   - Accessibility
   - Internationalisation
   - After March, downgrade awesome-typescript-loader to v4.0.0 and see if still works. (had to upgrade to 5.0.0-1 to patch hot reload bug with webpack 4)
+  - After March, check if can eliminate mini-css-extract-plugin... may be natively supported by webpack 4 by then

 ## Things Done
 - Continue through webpack sections at https://webpack.js.org/guides/